ONSdigital/csvcubed/external-docs/docs/guides/qube-config.md

 * **The convention-first approach** allows you to create a cube with minimal configuration.
 * **The configuration-first approach** where you have the full power to configure your cube.

 This document goes through, in detail, how to configure your cube whether you wish to use either of the two approaches or a combination of the two.
-For a quicker overview of the topic take a look at the [Qube Config quick-start](../quick-start/qube-config.md).
+For a quicker overview of the topic take a look at the quick start guides on [designing a csv](../quick-start/designing-csv.md) and [linking data](../quick-start/linking-data.md).

 > **Experience of writing basic JSON documents is assumed throughout this document.**
 > See this [tutorial from DigitalOcean](https://www.digitalocean.com/community/tutorials/an-introduction-to-json) for an introduction to writing JSON.